 - Season chicken with salt, pepper and oregano.
 Set aside

-- Heat 1 tablespoon oil in a large cast iron skillet then add in pancetta.
+- Heat 1 tbsp oil in a large cast iron skillet then add in pancetta.
 Sauté for 1-2 minutes then push it aside.

 - Add chicken skin side down and cook for 5-7 minutes on each side.
 If your chicken is thin cook for 4-6 minutes each side.
 Transfer to a plate along with toasted pancetta.

-- To the skillet add remaining 1 tablespoon oil along with onion, garlic and mushrooms.
+- To the skillet add remaining 1 tbsp oil along with onion, garlic and mushrooms.
 Sauté, stirring often until vegetables are soften.
 Add in sweet pimento and sauté for another couple minutes.

 - Next add in orzo and broth, give it a good stir.
 Nestle in the chicken, lower the heat, cover and simmer for 12-15 minutes or until orzo is cooked through.